 If you aren’t making enough money, you need to figure out how to earn more.

-Bringing in extra income through your side hustle is only half the battle.
-You need to put that money toward your debt.
+Bringing in extra income through your side hustle is only half the battle — you need to put that money toward your debt.

-“I still always lived like I only had that $400 a month,” says Eleazer.
+“I still always lived like I only had that $400 a month,” said Eleazer.
 “All of the money I made from my side hustle, which was about $10,000 to $15,000 a year, went toward paying my student loan debt.
 Then, I got a $4,000 gift from my grandmother and $2,000 from my now-wife.
 Every penny went to the debt.”

-If you get a bonus, tax refund, or birthday money from your mom, resist the urge to spend it on a new pair of shoes.
+If you get a bonus, tax refund or birthday money from your mom, resist the urge to spend it on a new pair of shoes.
 Instead, pretend like you don’t have that extra income and put it immediately toward your loans.
 This effort will help you tackle your debt quickly.

 Paying off your student loan debt fast